 “This is a mechanism that enables global coordination of the rollout for the greatest possible impact and will help bring the pandemic under control and ensure the race for vaccines is a collaboration not a contest,” Tedros Adhanom Ghebreyesus, head of the UN health body, said when the deal was announced.
 He added that the plan would help ensure vaccines for “some people in all countries and not all people in some countries.”
 Despite this agreement, glaring inequities are already emerging.

+Canada has secured 350 million doses of COVID-19 vaccines for multiple manufacturers, including 40 million Moderna doses and 20 million Pfizer doses, with the option to buy millions more for its population of 35.6 million.
 The United States, as of now, has secured 100 million doses from Pfizer, with the option of buying up to 500 million more.
 It also has 200 million pre-ordered from Moderna, with a 300 million dose addition if needed.
 The U.S. also put a preemptive order on 810 million doses between offerings from AstraZeneca, Johnson & Johnson, Novavas, and Sanofi.
 In total, that means the U.S. has direct access to as many as 1.5 billion vaccine doses; the entire U.S. population is 331 million.
 Meanwhile, the European Union has secured 1.3 billion across most of the same companies, for their estimated population of 447.7 million.
 Additionally, it has the option to purchase 660 million more from German company CurVac if it chooses.
 Britain laid claim to 357 million doses with the option of 152 million more from Valneva for its population of just under 68 million.
 Even with these massive purchases, it is uncertain how quickly these countries will be able to vaccinate everyone because there are many vaccines that are not yet ready for distribution.

 Because there is no guarantee that each vaccine will come through as planned, countries are not putting all of their eggs in one basket and instead operating under a “just in case” strategy.
 Rather than risk a huge setback, wealthy countries would rather overbuy.
 But the race to buy vaccines has turned into a global scale version of the run on toilet paper many experienced earlier this year.

 While some panic purchased enough toilet paper to last them years, others were put in the dire situation of having to rely on the kindness of neighbours to get a roll while they waited for stores to restock their cleared shelves and find ways to limit per customer purchases.
-According to data collected by Duke University, should all the vaccines come through, the EU could vaccine its entire population twice over, the UK and the U.S. would have four vaccines to every resident, and Canada would have enough to inoculate everyone six times over.
+According to data collected by Duke University, should all the vaccines come through, the EU could vaccine its entire population twice over, the U.K. and the U.S. would have four vaccines to every resident, and Canada would have enough to inoculate everyone six times over.
 So far, none of these countries have come forward to say what they intend to do with the surplus of doses should they have them.

-The U.S. began guaranteeing its access to vaccines well before any were developed by providing billions of dollars for the research, development, and manufacturing of five of the most promising COVID-19 immunisations.
+The U.S. began guaranteeing its access to vaccines well before any were developed by providing billions of dollars for the research, development, and manufacturing of five of the most promising COVID-19 immunizations.
 This support, which sped up the process and broadened the scale of production immensely, came with the condition that Americans would get priority access to vaccines made in the U.S. Other countries that could afford to do so also put money into the efforts.
-For example, Pfizer’s vaccine, made in conjunction with BioNTech, was funded by $445 million given by the German government.
+For example, Pfizer’s vaccine, made in conjunction with BioNTech, was funded by $445 million USD given by the German government.